-Halfway along the southern side of Menorca is Son Bou where a two kilometre stretch of golden sand is ideal for sun worshippers, water sports enthusiasts and families with small children.
-There are several beach bars and cafés to be found along the beach as well as sunbeds and umbrellas for rental.
+Halfway along the southern side of Menorca is Son Bou where a two kilometer stretch of golden sand is ideal for sun worshipers, water sports enthusiasts and families with small children.
+There are several beach bars and cafes to be found along the beach as well as sunbeds and umbrellas for rental.

 Son Bou is only a short distance from the prehistoric village of Torre d'en Gaumes which is worth visiting.
 This large Talayotic settlement was in use for over 1000 years and the small entrance fee helps with the preservation of Menorca's history.

 On the south east corner of Menorca the rocky coves and beaches to the east and west of Binibeca have yet to be discovered by the package holiday companies.
 Most of the villas here are privately owned but discerning tourists are renting directly from owners to get high quality holidays in beautiful and peaceful surroundings.
-Car hire is recommended as public transport isn’t great in the area but a mini-train does run to the more commercialised Punta Prima every day.
+Car hire is recommended as public transport is not great in the area but a mini-train does run to the most commercialized Punta Prima every day.